Ethical & Fair Trade

 - Increasing awareness for the need to shop responsibly and to push the multi-nationals into working towards Fair Trade on a global level.

+We’ve always been an environmentally minded company, and consider the impact that each step of our journey takes, actively seeking to use environmentally friendly materials and methods at every opportunity.
 Nomads organic cotton clothing helps to promote sustainable fashion as well as protecting the health and wellbeing of the growers.
 Organic cotton is better for the environment because no harmful chemicals are used and the land requires less water.
-Our suppliers use environmentally approved dyes that are Azo free.
-Nomads recycles packaging and uses recyclable postbags.

 EFF (Ethical Fashion Forum)

 Nomads are a member of the Ethical Fashion Forum.
 The Ethical Fashion Forum is the industry body for sustainable fashion, representing over 10,000 fashion industry members in 140 countries.
 In 2011, the EFF team launched SOURCE, an innovative online platform that breaks down the barriers to sustainable sourcing through online intelligence, training, and virtual online trade events that connect retailers, brands and suppliers from 6 continents in real time.
 Read more about the EFF here.

 BAFTS ( The British Association for Fair Trade Shops)

 Nomads are proud to be a BAFTS member.
 BAFTS is a network of independent fair trade shops across Britain set up to increase awareness of fair trade groups and products that are developed and sourced through ethical trade.
 Read more about BAFTS here.